ARTS NORTHERN RIVERS REGIONAL SNAPSHOT 2014

 The Northern Rivers is crossed by three major river systems – the Clarence, the Richmond and the Tweed – and is home to 14 World Heritage listed areas and many more National Parks and State Conservation Areas.
 The seven LGAs include: Tweed Valley, Kyogle, Byron Shire, Lismore, Ballina Shire, Richmond Valley and Clarence Valley.
 The major centres in the region are Ballina, Byron Bay, Casino, Grafton, Lismore, Kyogle, Murwillumbah and Tweed Heads, plus there are numerous coastal settlements, rural towns and villages.

-The Northern Rivers is home to a population of 271,056 people, with an average age of 39 years.
+The Northern Rivers is home to a population of 296,531 people, with a median age of 45.4 years.
 It is also one of Australia’s most popular tourist destinations, attracting more than 4.7 million visitors a year.
 Some characteristics of the region (in comparison to NSW as a whole) are:

 - A large migration away from the region by those aged 20 to 34